How to Protect Yourself Traveling to and Hurricane-Affected Areas in 2022

-If you are planning to travel to areas affected by hurricanes, including those who are traveling for humanitarian aid work, you should adhere to the following recommendations:
+If you are planning to travel to areas affected by hurricanes in 2022, including those who are traveling for humanitarian aid work, you should adhere to the following recommendations:

 As soon as possible, schedule a visit with your physician who can provide vaccines, medicines and advice on how to stay safe and healthy while you are traveling for the specific areas you are visiting.
 Your doctor can also make sure you’re physically fit for the demands of the work.
 Your doctor may also decide to refer you to a travel medicine specialist if necessary.

 - Tetanus: In accordance with the current CDC guidelines, responders should receive a tetanus booster if they have not been vaccinated for tetanus during the past 10 years.
 Td (tetanus/diphtheria) or Tdap (tetanus/diphtheria/pertussis) can be used.

 - Hepatitis B: Hepatitis B vaccine series for persons who will be performing direct patient care or otherwise expected to have contact with bodily fluids.

 Prevent Illness and Injury While There

 - Use Caution: Be aware and avoid downed power lines, water-affected electrical outlets, and broken gas lines.